uniquelau/vdb.vs-templates/readme.md

 Project uses a common directory for binairies which are used for build.
 Package DLL's from any project are copied into this directory.
 On a successful build these are then copied into the Web project.
 This avoids issues with missing DLL's when deploying the project.

+## Features

+1. robots.txt - Indexing is automatically disabled when not on production domain.
+2.

 ## Useful Resources